ryan-mcclue/unsw/scif1004/discussion.md

 J.F Sebastian expresses emotional immaturity "I make friends.
 They're toys.
 My friends are toys".
 Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and very monotonous approach to life.
 He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in humans is not typical.
+His indifference to the Replicants is epitomised with "Replicants are like any other machine".

 In conclusion, *Blade Runner* portrays scientific technologies in bio-engineering, robotics and artificial intelligence as having harmful effects on society.
 As a result of these technologies, society is shown to be disrupted from nature and emotionally devoid.